-Each Elasticity Buffer is a minimum of 10 characters deep, and supports a 12-bit-wide data path.
+Each Elasticity Buffer is 10-characters deep, and supports a twelve-bit wide data path.
 It is capable of supporting a decoded character, three status bits, and a parity bit for each character present in the buffer.
-The write clock for these buffers is always the recovered clock for the associated read channel
+The write clock for these buffers is always the recovered clock for the associated read channel.